djunamay/apoe4myelin/README.md

     └───Figure_4
     └──qc_annotation
 ```
 5. download necessary [data](https://osf.io/uyczk/) from OSF into a directory named /data within this git repo.
+Files marked with `*` must be downloaded to recapitulate analysis steps only.
+Some files can also be generated, as described in the `Description/Origin` column.
 This directory includes the following files:

 | Data File                                                     | Description / Origin                                                                                                                                                                                                    |
 |---------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|